matrix-org/synapse/CONTRIBUTING.md

 # 5. Pick an issue.

-Fix your favorite problem of find an issue on https://github.com/matrix-org/synapse/issues/ .
+Fix your favorite problem or perhaps find a [Good First Issue](https://github.com/matrix-org/synapse/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) to work on.

 # 6. Turn coffee and documentation into code and documentation!